China calls US-North Korea summit an ‘important step’

 #ReadLocal

+"All parties need to have reasonable expectations and one should not set the bar too high at the outset or make unilateral, unrealistic demands," Wang said.

+"In China's view, the key to solving the issue lies in not being a prisoner of history and breaking the cycle of mistrust," he said, adding China would continue playing its "irreplaceable role" in promoting negotiations.

-China is North Korea's only major ally and a chief provider of energy and trade that keeps the country's broken afloat.
-In recent years, however, China has agreed to increasingly strict United Nations sanctions over the North's nuclear programs.
+China is North Korea's only major ally and a chief provider of energy and trade that keeps the country's broken economy afloat.
+In recent years, however, China has agreed to increasingly strict United Nations sanctions over the North's nuclear programs and missile tests, although Pyongyang has not carried out such activities for more than a year.

-Chinese leader Xi Jinping's four meetings with Kim last year set a new record in the history of China-North Korea relations, Wang noted.
+After a period of frosty times, Chinese leader Xi Jinping met four times with Kim last year, Wang noted.
+He declined to say whether Xi had any plans to visit Pyongyang.

+During the wide-ranging two-hour briefing, Wang also strongly defended China's massive "belt and road" initiative against accusations it is miring poor nations in poverty to pay for Chinese financed ports, power plants and highways.
+Wang said the $1 trillion infrastructure program linking China to Europe, Africa and other parts of Asia had been endorsed by 72 countries and had already racked up considerable success.

 Comments